51Degrees/device-detection-dotnet/README.md

 |Metadata|This example shows how to get all the properties from the device detection engine and print their information details.|Core / Framework|Hash / Pattern|
 |Performance|This example demonstrates the performance of the maximum performance device detection configuration profile.|Core / Framework|Hash / Pattern|

-### DeviceDetectionWebDemoV4
+### DeviceDetectionWebDemo

-This example shows how to integrate the Pipeline API with a device detection engine into an ASP.NET Core web app.
+These examples shows how to integrate the Pipeline API with a device detection engine into an ASP.NET Core web app.

 ## Tests

 Tests can be found in the `Tests/` folder.
-These can all be run from within Visual Studio.
+These can all be run from within Visual Studio or (for the non-framework tests) by using the `dotnet` command line tool.

 ## Project documentation